The Essential Guide to Psychoactive Drugs in Canada, Third Edition

 Moving students’ learning from the traditional indoor classroom to outdoor spaces has proven benefits.
 It expands student engagement and uptake, promotes mental and physical health, and strengthens students’ awareness of Indigenous ways of knowing as well as environmental issues.
 Outdoor Experiential Learning in Canada takes pre- and in-service teachers and outdoor professionals on a journey that elevates their experience and effectiveness when teaching any curriculum content in an outdoor classroom.

-With its focus on curriculum and instruction, this book focuses on ‘where’ students learn, emphasizing using outdoor spaces to teach.
-This book illustrates all the benefits of outdoor learning and how to be successful when educators teach students outside.
+With its focus on curriculum and instruction, this book focuses on ‘where’ students learn, emphasizing the use of outdoor spaces to teach.
+This book illustrates the many benefits of outdoor learning and how to be successful when educators teach students outside.
 The voices and perspectives of professional educators and practitioners from across Canada give readers a broad overview of outdoor learning from a variety of viewpoints, including Indigenous voices that ground the topic and provide a basis for connecting to the earth.

 This book is intended to inspire teachers, pre-service teachers, outdoor professionals, and outdoor enthusiasts to take their students and clients outside to learn, connect, and grow.

-A research-informed and practice-based guide to outdoor leaning that explores how teaching beyond the classroom can support student engagement, well-being, and meaningful connection to the land
+A research-informed and practice-based guide to outdoor learning that explores how teaching beyond the classroom can support student engagement, well-being, and meaningful connection to the land

-Instructor resources include case studies and a test bank
+Instructor resources include an instructor’s manual, PowerPoint slides, and a test bank

 Social Gerontology in Canada is intended for sociology, gerontology, aging studies, social work, and health studies programs within universities and colleges in Canada that take a social sciences/sociological approach to aging and gerontology.